nlmenghini/donor-roll/README.md

 The speed at which is scrolls is a simple time setting.
 Not the best but it works.
 You should tweak this based on how many donations you have/expect to have.
 Basically if you have 10 donations then 120s will seem like forever.
 If you have 500 donations 120s is going to make them fly by.

+Find it here in donor-roll.css:

+.wrapper {
+    animation: 120s credits linear infinite; <----
+}

+You will also probably need to edit the 'credits' 100% keyframe depending on how many donos you have so that it doesn't clip.
+Example: 35 donos needs around -700% to look smooth an not clip.

+Find that here in donor-roll.css:

+@keyframes credits {
+    100% {
+        top: -700%; <----
+    }
+}